lohedges/trackr/README.md

 The following figure shows benchmark results run on a ThinkPad P1 Gen 2 laptop with an [i7-9750H](https://www.intel.co.uk/content/www/uk/en/products/processors/core/i7-processors/i7-9750h.html) CPU.
+Error bars show the standard deviation of the throughput.

 ![Benchmarks.](https://github.com/lohedges/trackr/raw/main/benchmarks/benchmark_weetabix.png)

-Here Clang is found to outperform GCC with a peak throughput of around 3.5 million tracks per second at an input size of around 250 tracks.
+Here Clang is found to outperform GCC with a peak throughput of around 3.5 million tracks per second at an input size of roughly 250 tracks.
 For a larger number of tracks, efficient parallelisation could likely be achieved by running in batches of this input size.